darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** Cross-validation is a **resampling technique** for the same dataset, not a method for training different models on different datasets.

-**15. The plots below show linear regression results on the basis of only three data points.**
+**Problem 15.
+The plots below show linear regression results on the basis of only three data points.**

 <img src="./linear_regression_plots.png" width="600px">